-Legislation and Rules Applicable to Nuclear Transport and Transit\ COUNTRY SHEET: BELGIUM Belgium is a member country of the OECD Nuclear Energy Agency.
+Legislation and Rules Applicable to Nuclear Transport and Transit\ COUNTRY SHEET: BELGIUM Applicable upon the entry into force of the revised Paris Convention Belgium is a member country of the OECD Nuclear Energy Agency.
 For more information on the legal, regulatory and institutional frameworks for nuclear activities in Belgium, see here.
 1. APPLICABLE NUCLEAR THIRD PARTY LIABILITY REGIME International convention(s):

-- 1960 Paris Convention on Third Party Liability in the Field of Nuclear Energy ("Paris Convention") - 1963 Brussels Convention Supplementary to the 1960 Paris Convention ("Brussels Supplementary Convention") National law(s):
+- 1960 Paris Convention on Third Party Liability in the Field of Nuclear Energy, as Amended by the 2004 Protocol ("Revised Paris Convention") - 1963 Brussels Convention Supplementary to the 1960 Paris Convention, as Amended by the 2004 Protocol ("Revised Brussels Supplementary Convention") National law(s):

 Law of 22 July 1985 on civil liability in the field of nuclear energy, as amended by the Law of 29 June 2014 (the "Law of 22 July 1985"), available in Dutch and French 2.
-NUCLEAR THIRD PARTY LIABILITY AMOUNT(S) UNDER THE APPLICABLE NATIONAL LAW(S) Transport to/from a nuclear installation located in Belgium ("the Country"): EUR 297 million [The Royal Decree of 28 December 2011, in application of article 7 of the Law of 22 July 1985 establishes a maximum liability amount for the operator or the carrier, available in Dutch and French] Belgium being party to the Paris Convention, amounts of nuclear liability for transport applicable to operators of nuclear installations situated in the territory of a Contracting Party to the Paris Convention shall be determined by the national legislation of the operator liable wherever the nuclear incident occurs [i.e. Article 7(d) of the Paris Convention applies].
+NUCLEAR THIRD PARTY LIABILITY AMOUNT(S) UNDER THE APPLICABLE NATIONAL LAW(S) Transport to/from a nuclear installation located in Belgium ("the Country"): EUR 297 million [The Royal Decree of 28 December 2011, in application of article 7 of the Law of 22 July 1985, establishes a maximum liability amount for the operator or the carrier, available in Dutch and French] Belgium being party to the Revised Paris Convention, amounts of nuclear liability for transport applicable to operators of nuclear installations situated in the territory of a Contracting Party the Revised Paris Convention shall be determined by the national legislation of the operator liable wherever the nuclear incident occurs [i.e. Article 7(d) of the Revised Paris Convention applies].
 Transit through the Country:

 There are no specific provisions on the amounts of nuclear liability applicable to transit under the Law of 22 July 1985.
-The requirements relevant to transport will also apply to transit, subject, however, to Article 16 of the Law of 22 July 1985, which provides that transit of nuclear substances through the territory of Belgium is subject to the condition that the foreign carrier fulfils at least the same obligations as those of the operator of a nuclear installation in Belgium [i.e. Article 7(e) of the Paris Convention applies].
+The requirements relevant to transport will also apply to transit, subject, however to Article 16 of the Law of 22 July 1985, which provides that transit of nuclear substances through the territory of Belgium is subject to the condition that the foreign carrier fulfils at least the same obligations as those of the operator of a nuclear installation in Belgium [i.e. Article 7(e) of the Revised Paris Convention applies].
 3. FINANCIAL SECURITY/INSURANCE LIMITS UNDER THE APPLICABLE NATIONAL LAW(S) Domestic transport: